Azure/Well-Architected-Reliability-Assessment/README.md

 The `Start-WARAReport` cmdlet is used to generate the WARA reports.

 > [!NOTE]
-> Whatever directory you run the `Start-WARAReport` cmdlet in, the Word and PowerPoint files will be created in that directory.
-For example: if you run the `Start-WARAReport` cmdlet in the `C:\Temp` directory, the Word and PowerPoint files will be created in the `C:\Temp` directory.
+> Whatever directory you run the `Start-WARAReport` cmdlet in, the Excel and PowerPoint files will be created in that directory.
+For example: if you run the `Start-WARAReport` cmdlet in the `C:\Temp` directory, the Excel and PowerPoint files will be created in the `C:\Temp` directory.

 You can review all of the parameters of Start-WARAReport [here](docs/wara/Start-WARAReport.md).

 #### Examples

-##### Create the Word and PowerPoint reports from the Action Plan Excel output
+##### Create the Excel and PowerPoint reports from the Action Plan Excel output

 ```PowerShell
 Start-WARAReport -ExpertAnalysisFile 'C:\WARA\Expert-Analysis-v1-2025-02-04-11-14.xlsx'